yana-yelnikova/Layered-Recommender-System/README.md

 My work focused on four foundational components of the analytical engine.
 I was responsible for:

-* **End-to-End ETL Pipelines:** Engineering complete ETL pipelines for diverse data sources (JSON APIs, OpenStreetMap).
+* **Scalable ETL Pipelines:** Designing and implementing scalable ETL pipelines in Python for large-scale web scraping, geocoding, and loading structured data into a production database.
-* **Database Schema Design:** Designing and implementing the core analytical tables (`attributes`, `features`, `labels`) to optimize query performance.
+* **Data Architecture & Design:** Overseeing the project's data architecture, database design (ERD), and ensuring data integrity, consistency, and quality across all analytical pipelines.
-* **Core Tag Taxonomy:** Developing the central "dictionary" for the recommender, defining the logic, data sources, and user-facing descriptions for every tag.
+* **Core Tag Taxonomy:** Developing the central "dictionary" (taxonomy) that defines all labels used by the recommender system to enhance personalization.
-* **Analytical Tagging Logic:** Authoring and automating the complex models (hierarchical, composite) that score districts and assign the final tags.
+* **Analytical & Clustering Logic:** Leading a data analysis team to develop the hierarchical and clustering logic (in Python & SQL) that assigns objective labels to each district.

 ---